Seasonal Sports Club User Guide

 When planning your event, please ensure you have met all of the compliance items involved in hosting an event on Council land.

-Activities including infrastructure such as a jumping castle, pegging something into the ground or filming of any kind require a permit, visit Council's holding an event website for information.
+Activities including pegging something into the ground or filming of any kind require a permit, visit Council's holding an event website for information.

 Fees and charges